Is the key to a narcissist’s soul, who they indeed are, within their eyes? Are their eyes trying to tell our instinct something?

 Someone may just not know where to look or how best to help when you break down in front of them.

-Someone can give you a death stare it’s usually laughable though, doesn’t make you freeze on the spot.
+Someone can give you a death stare; it’s usually laughable, though it doesn’t make you freeze on the spot.

-Please add in comments how that stare made you feel, to help others understand and those who witnessed it know they are not alone.
+Please add in comments about how that stare made you feel to help others understand and let those who witnessed it know they are not alone.